-In reality, a single-site impurity potential could be a too idealized concept when we think of inhomogeneities in the surfaces of true materials.
-There are usually more than one defects or contamination.
-Even one encounters extended inhomogeneities and interface effects in multi-layered nano-structures, as for example is discussed in Ref.~\cite{freericks2006transport}.
-Grosu \textit{et al.} studied the problem of FO in 1d noninteracting electron gas in the presence of two impurities, modeled by a double delta function separated by a finite distance, using a linear response theory \cite{grosu2008friedel}.
+In reality, a single-site impurity potential could be a too idealized model when we deal with inhomogeneities on surfaces of true materials.
+There are usually more than one defect or contamination.
+One even encounters extended inhomogeneities and interface effects in multi-layered nano-structures, for example as discussed in Ref.~\cite{freericks2006transport}.
+Grosu \textit{et al.} studied the problem of FO in a 1d noninteracting electron gas in the presence of two impurities, modeled by a double delta function separated by a finite distance, using a linear response theory \cite{grosu2008friedel}.
 They showed that the presence of the second impurity significantly changes the density oscillations (changing the positions of the maxima and minima) depending on the distance between the impurities.
-The studies of two impurity scattering has been further extended to a 1d interacting fermionic system using the bosonization method in \cite{liu2003two}.
+The studies of two impurity scattering have been further extended to a 1d interacting fermionic system using the bosonization method in \cite{liu2003two}.
 The scattering and quasiparticle interference from two and multiple magnetic impurities adsorbed on 2d and 3d interacting hosts have been probed using the t-matrix formalism and the numerical renormalization group \cite{derry2015quasiparticle,mitchell2015multiple}.
 However, in these studies the interference effects are discussed in the local density of states in the presence of interactions and not in the particle density oscillations. \\

-We thus see that the studies of FO in the presence of two or multiple impurities have been mostly conducted for the 1d interacting systems, while an attempt to understand real materials requires models in higher dimensions.
+We thus see that the studies of FO in the presence of two or multiple impurities have been conducted mostly for 1d interacting systems, while an attempt to understand real materials requires models in two and higher dimensions.
 Moreover, the behavior of FO in the Mott insulating regime for models with many imperfections has not been addressed.
-Also the current state of knowledge lacks any quantitative treatment of the screening and interference effects in systems in the presence of interactions.\\
+Also the current state of knowledge lacks any quantitative treatment of the screening and interference effects in systems with interparticle interactions.\\

 A proper description of FO in real materials with strong electronic correlations demands a realistic modeling combining the density functional theory within the local density approximation and DMFT (LDA+DMFT) \cite{schuler2016many,kolorenvc2015electronic} and its extension in real space.
 Such techniques are computationally non-trivial in the presence of inhomogenities, particularly if it is not just an ad-atom but an impurity atom embedded in the host, e.g. Cr atom in a Pb surface \cite{choi2017mapping}.
 The translational invariance of the lattice is broken in such a case.\\